InnovationTT/space-invaders/README.md

 # Space Invaders (space-invaders)

-A simple game of space invaders using Quasar, VueJS, and Firebase
+A simple game of space invaders using Quasar, VueJS, and Firebase.
+Check it out here https://space-invaders-8e9d9.web.app

-# Credits

-Huge thanks to Ángel☕#3171 for answering many of my questions on Quasar, VueJS, and Firebase.